ChunjingXiao/WiTeacher/README.md

 WiTeacher aims at recognizing activities for cross-domain scenarios using WiFi Channel State Information (CSI).

+The code of WiTeacehr is still being sorted out.

 # Citation
 @ARTICLE{WiTeacher2023,
 &nbsp; &nbsp; author={Xiao, Chunjing and Lei, Yue and Liu, Chun and Wu, Jie},